-- Remove screws 5.
+- Remove screws 6.
 Remove the oil filter cover with the O-ring.

-- Pull oil filter 6 out of the oil filter housing. - Lock ring plier (51012011000) - Allow the engine oil to drain completely. - Thoroughly clean the parts and sealing surfaces.
+- Pull oil filter 6 out of the oil filter housing.

+Lock ring plier (51012011000)

+- Allow the engine oil to drain completely. - Thoroughly clean the parts and sealing surfaces.

-- Lay the motorcycle on its side and fill the oil filter housing to about 1⁄2 full with engine oil. - Fill the oil filter with engine oil and position the oil filter in the housing. - Oil the O-ring of the oil filter cover and mount it together with oil filter cover 7. - Mount and tighten the screws.
+- Lay the motorcycle on its side and fill the oil filter housing to about 1⁄2 full with engine oil. - Place the oil filter into the oil filter housing. - Lubricate the O-ring of the oil filter cover and mount it with oil filter cover 7. - Mount and tighten the screws.